PaulBless/PaulBless/README.md

 I am currently working on PHP/LAMP stack

-Am currently learning "golang", "python", "socket.io"
+Am currently learning "golang", "python"

 Am looking to collaborate on freelance projects

-You can reach me via eshunbless1@gmail.com
+You can reach me via eshunbless1@gmail.com OR

+WhatsApp: +233241565520